MarkusHorlemann/MarketQuake/README.md

 # MarketQuake: Decoding the Pandemic Punch on Global Economy

+---
-Visit our website for more information and better experience!
+**NOTE:** Visit our website for more information and better experience!

 ## Description of the Problem